iTwin/itwinjs-core/test-apps/display-performance-test-app/README.md

 * ReadPixels Selector - a string representation of the Pixel.Selector used in the readPixels call; this will be blank if readPixels is not called
 * Tile Loading Time - the time it takes to load all of the tiles for this model (in ms)
+* Num Selected Tiles - the number of tiles used to draw the view
+* Selected Tile GPU MB - the amount of memory requested from the GPU for the graphics of the tiles selected for display
+* Tile Tree GPU MB - the amount of memory requested from the GPU for the graphics of the tiles selected for display plus any recently used or parent tiles which are still on the GPU
+* Total GPU MB - the total amount of memory requested (and not yet relinquished) from the GPU by the render system, including frame buffers, textures, graphics, etc.
 * Scene Time - the time it takes to load the scene, i.e. the time it takes to do everything in the renderFrame() function except for the drawFrame() call (in ms)
 * Begin Paint - the time it takes to call the _beginPaint() function (in ms)
 * Planar Classifiers - the time it takes to call the drawPlanarClassifiers() function (in ms)